David Moyes: Initial stint (2017–2018)

-Return to West Ham United
+Second stint (2019–2024)

 On 29 December 2019, Moyes returned to his previous position as the manager of West Ham United on an 18-month contract.
 He replaced Manuel Pellegrini, who had left them in 17th in the Premier League table, one point above the relegation zone.
 Speaking about his return to West Ham, Moyes said, "I think there's only two or three managers with a better Premier League win record.
 That's what I do, I win.
 I'm here to get West Ham wins and get them away from the bottom three."

 His first game on return resulted in a 4–0 win, against Bournemouth, in the Premier League on 1 January 2020.
 West Ham finished in 16th place in the Premier League with 39 points, their lowest points tally since 2010–11 when they gained 33 points and finished bottom.
 Moyes' 19 games in charge produced 20 points, one more than the previous 19 games managed by Manuel Pellegrini.

-In the 2020–21 season, Moyes guided West Ham to a record Premier League points total, with 65, finishing in sixth place and qualifying for the 2021–22 UEFA Europa League.
-The team won 19 Premier League games, including nine away, both being records for the club.
-Owing to these strong performances, West Ham supporters have affectionately given the manager the moniker of 'Moyesiah'.
+In the 2020–21 season, Moyes guided West Ham to a record Premier League points total of 65, finishing in sixth place and qualifying for the 2021–22 UEFA Europa League.
+The team won 19 Premier League games, including nine away, both records for the club.
+Owing to these strong performances, some West Ham supporters affectionately given the manager the moniker "Moyesiah".
 In June 2021, Moyes signed a new three-year contract with West Ham.

-Outside football
+In the 2021–22 season, Moyes guided West Ham to a top-seven finish and a Europa League semi-final, where they lost 3–1 on aggregate to Eintracht Frankfurt.
+It was the first time in club history that the club finished in the top seven in back-to-back seasons.

+In the 2022–23 season, Moyes led the club to victory in the 2023 UEFA Europa Conference League final against Fiorentina to finish undefeated in the tournament play, winning 12 games and drawing one.
+West Ham finished the Premier League season in 14th place, the lowest table position any team winning a European trophy has ever finished at the time.

+In February 2024, with some supporters calling for him to be replaced, Moyes said he had been offered another contract but would wait until the end of the season before deciding if he should sign it.
+In April 2024, after Moyes had received criticism from some fans for his perceived negative style of play, a spokesperson for West Ham said they would be waiting until the end of the season before deciding on any future contract.
+On 6 May 2024, West Ham confirmed that Moyes would leave the club at the end of his current contract, at the end of the 2023–24 season.